Director, Utilities and Engineering

-Facilities and Campus Development (formerly Planning, Development & Construction and Facilities Services) is comprised of several units that operate and maintain university facilities, including but not limited to providing quality support services for the physical environment of the university, campus planning activities, construction projects, campus development projects, building maintenance and operations, and oversight on building related regulatory matters and overall customer service initiatives.
+Facilities and Campus Development is comprised of several units that operate and maintain university facilities, including but not limited to providing quality support services for the physical environment of the university, campus planning activities, construction projects, campus development projects, building maintenance and operations, oversight on building related regulatory matters and overall customer service initiatives.

-The Director of Utilities and Engineering (formerly Energy and Environmental Programs) will direct, strategize, and organize utility, plant, engineering, and environmental initiatives and services for 170+ buildings totaling in excess of 10 million gross square feet across three campuses.
-The successful candidate will lead a team of 20 staff; responsible for campus-wide environmental permitting, operational responsibility for a central utility plant and campus utilities, combustion gas turbine and a heat recovery steam generator.
+The Director of Utilities and Engineering will direct, strategize, and organize utility, plant, engineering, and environmental initiatives and services for 170+ buildings totaling in excess of 10 million gross square feet across three campuses.
+The successful candidate will lead a team of approximately 20 staff; responsibility for campus-wide environmental permitting, operational responsibility for central utility plant and campus utilities, combustion gas turbine and heat recovery steam generator.
 The Director of Utilities and Engineering reports to the Assistant Vice President of Facilities and Campus Development and includes following reporting units:

 • Central/Cogeneration Plant